oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 {% img blog/scim-workshop/scim-diagram.jpg alt:"Diagram of SCIM workflow" %}{: .center-image }

 SCIM is implemented as a RESTful API.
-It uses Create, Read, Update, and Delete endpoints.
+It uses `Create`, `Read`, `Update`, and `Delete` endpoints.
 The endpoints required by the SCIM spec are:

 - GET /Users - Retrieve all users
 - GET /Users?filter=userName - GET User with the filter "userName" (filtering is optional)